OisinThomas/personal_blog/_posts/an-ode-to-code.md

 The increments in accuracy can be subtle, but they are compounding quickly.
 You can see that code-completions are becoming more and more accurate across time, and reports have come out that [over 25% of Google’s code is now written by AI](https://fortune.com/2024/10/30/googles-code-ai-sundar-pichai/).
 Yes, at one of the smartest organisations in the world, 25% of their code can be written using generative AI.
 It makes me wonder how much progress could be made in other fields where code is not traditionally used?

-Thanks for reading Caideiseach’s Substack!
-Subscribe for free to receive new posts and support my work.

 [